raspberrypilearning/space-talk/en/quiz1/question_1.md

 Answer the three questions below to reflect on what you have learned.

-After each question, press **Submit**.
+When you have answered each question, press **Submit**.
 You will be guided towards the correct answer.
 You can do this activity as many times as you want to.

 Have fun!